 Even those who are true innovators at heart need to see how dynamically market segmentation changes.
 As we venture further into the future, there are constantly new factors at play, be it disruptive technologies, big data or the ever-growing consumer demands.
 Learning how to build your segmentation strategy around these factors is what defines the leaders of tomorrow — while the others are left behind.

-Here are the top five market segmentation trends for 2020 that will help your business stay ahead of the curve.
+Here are the top five market segmentation trends that will help your business stay ahead of the curve.

-Data is the oil of our time, and that’s even truer of data on consumers and client preferences, which is considered critical or important by 94% of companies.
-New capabilities such as chatbots, forms, messengers, and website actions bring more inputs and thus more data altogether.
-As companies race to extract as much valuable information as they can, the ways to go about it change radically.
+Data is the oil of our time, and that’s even truer of data on consumers and client preferences, which is considered critical or important by 94 percent of companies, according to PwC’s Global CEO Survey.
+New capabilities, such as chatbots, forms, messengers and website actions bring more inputs and, thus, more data altogether.
+As companies race to extract as much valuable information as they can, the ways to go about it changes radically.

-In the future, companies are likely to focus on the untapped potential of UTM parameters, the simple tags added to a URL that allow powerful tracking.
+In the future, companies are likely to focus on the untapped potential of Urchin Tracking Module (UTM) parameters, the simple tags added to a URL that allows powerful customer tracking.
 Not only can these be leveraged to understand where a lead is directed from, but they can also be built into the customer profile.
-With a simple script on your website, you can identify the visitor, and once they fill out a form, they can be associated with their UTM parameters, allowing salespeople to see how exactly this person landed and provide a more personalized experience.
+With a simple script on your website, you can identify the visitor.
+Once they fill out a form, they can be associated with their UTM parameters, allowing salespeople to see how exactly this person landed and provide a more personalized experience.

 Over the next year, we will also see companies reaping the benefits of cookies well beyond first-party data.
 Companies will continue sealing partnerships to share anonymized second-party data, but we are likely to see a flourishing of third-party inputs.
 When visiting an unrelated website, you can connect the customer’s activity there to your offer.
 For example, by using platforms like Salesforce Audience Studio, you can track a person that showed interest in traveling and use this information to offer them travel insurance.